Bambusa clavata

 Bambusa clavata is a species of Bambusa bamboo.

 Distribution

 Bambusa clavata is endemic to Bhutan.

 Description

-Bambusa clavata grows up to 1000–1200 m in height.
+Bambusa clavata grows up to 1000–1200 cm (10-12 m) long till the tip of the culm.

 It is perennial.
 Its six stamen are 8–10 mm long.
 Stigmas are either 2 or 3.
 Spikelets comprise 5 to 8 florets, diminishing at the apex.
 Glumes are numerous.